1.1 ONLINE APPLICATION

 2.2 CODE OF CONDUCT

-LIYSF believes our community should be truly open for everyone.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, age, social class, preferred operating system, among other identifying characteristics.
+LIYSF believes our community should be truly open to everyone.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, age, social class, or preferred operating system, among other identifying characteristics.

 This code of conduct outlines our expectations for participant behaviour as well as the consequences for unacceptable behaviour.
 We invite all students, sponsors, speakers, attendees, and other participants to help us realise a safe and positive conference experience for everyone.

 2.2.2 EXPECTED BEHAVIOUR

 - Respecting and recognising cultural diversity, take no action that might undermine the principles of cultural tolerance within our community.